 A Man for All Seasons?
 Wait, that’s an OLD movie.
 It’s about some white male in the 1500s who refused to accept the king as head of the church of England or something.
-Why not discuss The Dark Knight Rises, the shooting and our gun laws, the election, this Chick Fil-A outrage, etc?
+Why not discuss The Dark Knight Rises, our gun laws, the election, this latest outrage, etc?

 Besides being one of the greatest movies about faith and individual conscience, A Man For All Seasons is brilliantly written, wonderfully acted, and it won 6 Oscars including Best Picture, 1967.